-- where it is necessary to do so for the prevention or detection of conduct which constitutes one or more criminal offences; and the criminal offence or one of the criminal offences would be either - - Punishable, whether on summary conviction (in the magistrates' court) or on indictment (in the Crown Court), by a maximum term of at least 6 months of imprisonment; or - o Is an offence under: - section 146 of the Licensing Act 2003(2) (sale of alcohol to children); - section 147 of the Licensing Act 2003 (allowing the sale of alcohol to children); - section 147A of the Licensing Act 2003(3) (persistently selling alcohol to children); - section 7 of the Children and Young Persons Act 1933(4) (sale of tobacco, etc, to persons under eighteen).". - in a way that is proportionate to the circumstances
+- where it is necessary to do so for the prevention or detection of conduct which constitutes one or more criminal offences; and the criminal offence or one of the criminal offences would be either - - Punishable, whether on summary conviction (in the magistrates' court) or on indictment (in the Crown Court), by a maximum term of at least 6 months of imprisonment; or - Is an offence under: - section 146 of the Licensing Act 2003(2) (sale of alcohol to children); - section 147 of the Licensing Act 2003 (allowing the sale of alcohol to children); - section 147A of the Licensing Act 2003(3) (persistently selling alcohol to children); - section 7 of the Children and Young Persons Act 1933(4) (sale of tobacco, etc, to persons under eighteen)." - section 91 of the Children and Families Act 2014 (purchase of tobacco, nicotine products etc. on behalf of persons under 18); - section 92 of the Children and Families Act 2014 (prohibition of sale of nicotine products to persons under 18). - in a way that is proportionate to the circumstances